infovista-opensource/vistamart-datasource/README.md

 ## Getting Started

 ### Ativa Net Web Portal certificate

 Warning: the certificate of the Ativa Web Portal must be known by the host of the grafana server (e.g. by adding it to the host).
 If not, the message `Bad Gateway` may be returned when saving and testing the data source connection.

 ### Ativa Net API access configuration

-To access Ativa Net API, an Open ID Connect private client must be created into the Ativa Net Web Portal Administration interface,<br>
-the *Client ID* and *Client secret* are then used to configure the Ativa Net data source in Grafana.
+To access Ativa Net API, an Open ID Connect private client must be created into the Ativa Net Web Portal Administration interface, the *Client ID* and *Client secret* are then used to configure the Ativa Net data source in Grafana.
 - Go to the Users and Groups page
 - Select the realm where you want to create the client (master)